bertinNDAYISHIMIYE/gatbsby_blog-app/Desktop/my-blog-gatsby/src/blogs/2021-03-29-get-started-with-gatsby.md

 #### 4.Installations

-First thing first, What is a stater?` `[Starters](https://www.gatsbyjs.com/docs/starters/) are boilerplate Gatsby sites maintained officially, or by the community.
+First thing first, What is a stater?[Starters](https://www.gatsbyjs.com/docs/starters/) are boilerplate Gatsby sites maintained officially, or by the community.

 ###### Install gatsby CLI